BurdetteLamar/AboutRuby/core/Hash/template.md

 Hash[ [ [:foo, 0], [:bar, 1] ] ] # => {:foo=>0, :bar=>1}
 ```

-When the only argument is an object that is convertible to a hash, converts the object and returns the new hash:
+When the only argument is a [Hash-convertible objects](#hash-convertible-objects),
+converts the object and returns the new hash:

 ```ruby
 class Foo
   def to_hash